-Services that are covered for you What you must pay when you get these services Diabetes self-management training and diabetic services and supplies For all people who have diabetes (insulin and noninsulin users), covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices, lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Services that are covered for you What you must pay when you get these services Diabetes self-management training and diabetic services and supplies† For all people who have diabetes (insulin and noninsulin users), covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices, lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
 Coverage includes fitting.
-20% coinsurance • Diabetes self-management training is covered under certain conditions.
+20% coinsurance Diabetes self-management training is covered under certain conditions.
 There is no coinsurance, copayment, or deductible for members eligible for the diabetes self-management training preventive benefit.
-Durable medical equipment (DME) and related supplies; (For a definition of "durable medical equipment," see Chapter 10 of this booklet.)
+Durable medical equipment (DME) and related supplies† (For a definition of "durable medical equipment," see Chapter 10 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech-generating devices, oxygen equipment, nebulizers, and walkers.
-With this Evidence of Coverage document, we sent you our list of DME.
+The Provider and Pharmacy Directory includes our list of DME.
 The list tells you the brands and manufacturers of DME that we will cover.
-We included a copy of our DME supplier directory in the envelope with this booklet.
 The most recent list of brands, manufacturers, and suppliers is also available on our website at wa-medicare.kp.org/providers.
-20% coinsurance
+Generally, we cover any DME covered by Original Medicare from the brands and manufacturers on this list.
+We 20% coinsurance